magwenelab/WeavePop/README.md

     * Fasta files to use as reference genomes.
 The names of the files must be the ones in the "group" column of the `files/sample_metadata.csv`, e.g. `VNI.fasta`
     * Optional: Fasta and GFF files of main reference (one with available annotation with the desired gene IDs).
 If your main reference is one of your reference genomes, duplicate the genome files and give another name to the ones that will be used as main.
     * If main reference is not provided, GFF files of reference genomes are needed (with the same name as the fastas).
-      * If your genomes have a mitochondrial chromosome you can run `bash get-removed-chrom.sh path-to-fasta path-to-gff seq_id` to remove it, in an environment with Seqkit available (crypto_div).
+      * If your genomes have a mitochondrial chromosome you can run `bash get-removed-chrom.sh path-to-fasta path-to-gff seq_id` to remove it, in an environment with Seqkit available (diversity).

 ## Modules